Get your W-2 in the mail

 - Student employees: Recipients of stipends (scholarship, fellowships and grants) are expected to self-report amounts, if taxable, regardless of whether they are reported on a W-2.

 W-2s will be available in the employee portal soon.
 Follow these steps to view and download a copy:

 - Open dropdown menu in the top, center of the screen click My Info and Pay.

 - Click the W-2 tile.
 Your W-2 contains personal information, so you must verify your identity to access it.

-Note: If you see two W-2s (CU and CUR), we recommend that you submit both forms with your tax filing.
+Note: If you see two W-2s (CU and CUR), submit both forms with your tax filing.

 How to read your W-2